SchulzLab/SNEEP/docs/gettingStarted.rst

   differentialBindingAffinity_multipleSNPs examples/combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt  examples/SNPs_EFO_0000612_myocardial_infarction.bed  <path-to-genome-file>

 Per default the result is stored in the directory ‘SNEEP_output’.
 The file ‘result.txt’ in the SNEEP output directory contains the predicted rSNPs.
-For more details about the result files, see Section [Detailed explanation of the output files](Detailed-explanation-of-the-output-files).
-The run takes about 2 to 3 minutes.
+For more details about the result files, see Section XX.
+The run takes about XX to XX minutes.

 Detailed description of the requiered input files
 ----------------------------------------------------

-We provide human TF motifs from the JASPAR database (version 2022), HOCOMOCO and  Kellis ENCODE database in the required format in the examples directory (SNEEP/examples/ combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt).
+We provide human TF motifs from the JASPAR database (version 2022), HOCOMOCO and  Kellis ENCODE database in the required format in the examples directory TODO: provide path.

 The required bed-like SNP file is a tab-separated file containing the following entries: